 Sponsored Popular Items

-Paestum 3-hour Private tour and skip the line tickets Best deals for Paestum 3-hour Private tour and skip the line tickets.
-Embark on a timeless journey with our expert guide through the ancient religious architecture of Paestum, and witness the majestic Temple of Neptune, the venerable Temple of Ceres, and the iconic Basilica — all exemplifying the exquisite Doric style.
-Available from Musement.
+Paestum 3-Hour Private Tour and Skip-the-Line Tickets - Guided Sightseeing Tour Paestum 3-hour Private tour and skip the line tickets offers a structured way to discover more of Salerno without having to organise every detail independently.
+What to expect from Paestum 3-hour Private tour and skip the line tickets Embark on a timeless journey with our expert guide through the ancient religious architecture of Paestum, and witness the majestic Temple of Neptune, the venerable Temple of Ceres, and the iconic Basilica — all exemplifying the exquisite Doric style.
+The experience can be a useful way to give the day a clear focus while visiting Salerno.
+Exact routes, start times, admission arrangements…

 Quick take: Trip.com helps you compare prices across accommodations.
 Use it to shortlist hotels, then click through to confirm the final price, room type, and inclusions on the booking site.